johneliades/windows_server_2019/README.md

 * there is a disk with the label C:\ on the server
 * the usernames and user passwords are stored in the file users.csv in the given format
-* the active directory domain services is installed from the server manager
-* a forest is already created with the name school.local
-* server has static ip and clients must configure dns ip to be the same as server's
+* clients must configure dns ip to be the same as server's ip("192.168.1.20" by default)

 ## Features